sbtah/algorithms-python/README.md

 # Understanding algorithms with Python.
-Here I'm trying to implement few data structures or sorting algorithms in Python Each implementation is tested with pytest.
+Here I'm trying to implement few data structures or sorting algorithms in Python.
+Each implementation is tested with pytest.

 ## Currently implemented: